Uniform van Lambalgen's theorem fails for computable randomness: Proof

-For each test $d_s$ that is computable relative to~$\alpha$, we have that $d_s \le O_s(d)$, because at stage $s$, this test will be used to increment~$d$.
-Hence, $\beta$ is computably random relative to $\alpha$.
+Each test that is computable relative to~$\alpha$, appears in the sequence of tests.
+For each such test we have $d_s \le O(d)$, because at stage $s$, this test will be used to increment~$d$.
+Hence, $d_s$ is bounded on infinitely many initial segments of $\beta$.
+By the savings technique\footnote{ If a martingale $f$ is unbounded on some sequence $\gamma$, then there exists a martingale that tends to infinity.
+For example: $\tilde{f}(x) = \sum_k 2^{-k} f(x_k)$, where $x_k$ is equal to $x$ if no prefix $y$ of $x$ satisfies $f(y) \ge 2^{2k}$, and equal to the shortest such $y$ otherwise. } this implies that no computable martingale is unbounded on $\beta$, i.e., $\beta$ is computably random relative to~$\alpha$.

-It remains to show why the pair is not computably random.
-We construct a bivariate martingale~$e$.
-The martingale $e$ plays only on the bits $\alpha_t$ that were used in the construction and on these bits the capital is doubled.
-To compute these bits (and the values $t$), we need to know the function $d$ used in each stage, and need to evaluate it on all strings of some lengths.
-For this, we need to know $\alpha$ and which functions $d_1, d_2, \dots$ are total.
-The key observation is, that knowing $\beta$ we can decide totality of the functions $d_1, d_2, \dots$ Indeed, knowing the (updated) function $d$ in a stage $s$, we can compute the lexicographically first and second string for which \eqref{eq:martingaleIncrease} holds, then observe which one equals the corresponding segment of $\beta$, and from this we know the totality of $d_{s+1}$.
+It remains to show that the pair $\alpha_1\beta_1\alpha_2\beta_2\dots$ is not computably random.
+We construct a martingale $e$ that plays only on the bits $\alpha_t$ that were used in the 3rd step of each stage in the construction, and on these bits the capital is doubled.
+In the evaluation of $e(a_1b_1\dots a_{n-1}b_{n-1}a_n)$, we pretend that $a$ and $b$ are initial segments of $\alpha$ and $\beta$, and try to rerun the construction above.
+In this way, we hope to find the positions~$t$ corresponding to the bits~$\alpha_t$.

+For this, we need to know the function $d$ used in each stage.
+And for this, we need to know which functions among $d_1, d_2, \dots$ are total.
+The key observation is, that knowing a prefix of $\beta$ we can decide the totality of the functions $d_1, d_2, \dots$ Indeed, knowing the updated function $d$ in a stage $s$, we can compute the lexicographically first and second string for which inequality~\eqref{eq:martingaleIncrease} holds, then observe which one is equal to the corresponding segment of $\beta$, and from this we know the totality of $d_{s+1}$.
 This allows us to update $d$ in the next stage, and we can repeat this procedure.
-In the evaluation of $e(a,b)$ we use $a$ and $b$ as initial segments of $\alpha$ and $\beta$.

-{\em Detailed construction of $e$.} Let $e(\text{empty string},b) = 1$ for all $b$.
-To evaluate $e(a,b)$, we assume that $b$ is long enough to go through the procedure below.\footnote{ It suffices that $|b| \ge 2\sum_{i=0}^{|a|} (i+2)$.
-Indeed, the number of stages that need to be evaluated is at most $|a|$ because the sequence of values of $t$ is strictly increasing. } If this is not the case, we compute the value by averaging over all extensions of $b$ of some long enough length.
-We start with $s=0$ and $d = 1$.
+By choice of~$t$, we are able to compute each index $t$ using the prefix $\alpha_1\beta_1\dots \alpha_{t-1}\beta_{t-1}$, and from the 3rd stage of the construction, we obtain~$\alpha_t$.